DavidUnzue/co2calculator/README.md

 ### Examples

-You can access the API either by using the React client as described in the client's repository README.
-Or you can use a client like `curl` or `Postman`:
+You can access the API either by:

+- using the React client as described in the client's repository README
+- using the OpenApi/Swagger documentacion under the `/api` endpoint
+- you can use a client like `curl` or `Postman`

 #### Get all places